intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAWS/README.md

     ![](https://github.com/intel-iot-devkit/aws-iot-device-sdk-cpp-arduino-create/blob/master/extras/SampleStep2.png)
     Click ‘Save’ and Verify and upload the sample to device.

-    Note : To be more secure, it is recommended that the root certificate, cient certificate and client private key be put on the device directly and read from there by the sample.
-To do that, transfer these files to your device, make note of the absolute file name and provide that in the values in the secret path.
-In the DEFAULTSAMPLECONFIG value, set ‘load\_crts\_as\_string’ to false.
-    This will load the certificates from those file paths instead of as strings.
+**Note**: For added security, place the root certificate, client certificate and client private key on the device directly by transferring the files to your device (make note of the absolute file name and provide that in the values in the secret path).
+In the `DEFAULTSAMPLECONFIG` value (line 45), set `"load\_crts\_as\_string"` to false.
+This loads the certificates from the file paths instead of as strings.

 ## Step 6: Monitor the topic in AWS IoT dashboard